 - Lean on the wall to complete worksheets.
 Writing on a vertical surface encourages great hand/wrist position and standing is a great alternative to seat work.

-- Place hands under bum on the seat.
+- Place hands beside legs on the seat.
 Use arm muscles to push the body up and off of the chair.

 - Lean over to touch toes slowly and then reach arms up to the sky.
 Repeat to slow music and encourage breathing out while leaning down toward the ground and inhaling when reaching arms up high.